ksergenozel/pantone-colors-scraper/README.md

-# PANTONE Colors Scraper
+# PANTONE&reg; Colors Scraper

-A web scraper that collects PANTONE color data from [numerosamente.it](https://www.numerosamente.it).
+A web scraper that collects PANTONE&reg; color data from [numerosamente.it](https://www.numerosamente.it).

 > **Disclaimer:**
-> This project is intended for non-commercial use only and is not associated with PANTONE.
+> This project is intended for non-commercial use only and is not associated with PANTONE&reg;.

 ## Features

-This scraper collects PANTONE color data from multiple collections with pagination support, deduplicates the results, and outputs structured JSON data.
+This scraper collects PANTONE&reg; color data from multiple collections with pagination support, deduplicates the results, and outputs structured JSON data.

 ## Data Structure

-Each object in the dataset corresponds to a unique PANTONE color record, structured with the following fields:
+Each object in the dataset corresponds to a unique PANTONE&reg; color record, structured with the following fields:

-- **`code`**: The PANTONE color code.
+- **`code`**: The PANTONE&reg; color code.
-- **`name`**: The PANTONE color name.
+- **`name`**: The PANTONE&reg; color name.
-- **`collection`**: The PANTONE collection name.
+- **`collection`**: The PANTONE&reg; collection name.
   - `Fashion & Interior Designers`
   - `Graphic Designers`
   - `Industrial Designers`